abougouffa/m2hpf/README.md

 Home Page http://www.datatranslation.com/
 ```

-The `m2hpf` library implements a slightly modified version of the format described in the document,
+The `m2hpf` library implements a slightly modified version of the format described in the document above,
 it has beed written to deal with [Delsys EMGworks](https://www.delsys.com) EMG sensors data.

 The library has been written in Modula2 programming language for an internal use.